akentner/fritz-callmonitor2mqtt/docs/EXTENSION-MAPPING.md

-# Fritz!Box Extension Mapping
+# FRITZ!Box Extension Mapping

-This document explains how Fritz!Box extension numbers are mapped between the GUI configuration and callmonitor events based on systematic internal number ranges.
+This document explains how FRITZ!Box extension numbers are mapped between the GUI configuration and callmonitor events based on systematic internal number ranges.

 ## Problem

-The Fritz!Box web GUI shows different extension numbers than what appears in the callmonitor events:
+The FRITZ!Box web GUI shows different extension numbers than what appears in the callmonitor events:

 - **GUI shows:** Extension 621
 - **Callmonitor receives:** Extension 21